-FURI VI 1U-K (Mark One) E SECURITIES EVOLUNCE ACT OF 1024 - ded December 31, 2012 OR $\hfill\Box$ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) Of F THE SECURITIES EXCHANGE ACT OF 1934.
-For the transition period from Commission file m to number 001-33559 Capital Corporation It as Specified in Its Charter) Delaware 20-2725151 (State or Other Jurisdiction of Incorporation or Organization) (I.R.S.
-Employer Identification No.) 40 East 52nd Street, New York, New York 10022 (Address of Principal Executive Offices) Registrant's Telephone Number, (Zip Code) Including Area Code: 212-810-5800 SECURITIES REGISTERED PURSU.
-ANT TO SECTION 12(b) OF THE ACT: Title of Each Class Common Stock, par value \$.001 per share Name of Each Exchange on Which Registered The NASDAQ Global Select Market • TT TO SECTION 12(g) OF THE ACT: None Indicate by check mark if the Registrant is a well-known seasoned issuer, Indicate by check mark if the Registrant is not required to file reports pure suant to Section 13 or 15(d) of the Securities Exchange Act.
-Yes $\Box$ No $\Box$ Indicate by check mark whether the Registrant (1) has filed all reports reduring the preceding 12 months (or for such shorter period that the Registrant w requirements for the past 90 days.
-Yes $\square$ No $\square$ uired to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 as required to file such reports), and (2) has been subject to such filing y and posted on its corporate Web site, if any, every Interactive Data File required receding 12 months (or for such shorter period that the registrant was required to Indicate by check mark if disclosure of delinquent filers pursuant to Item best of Registrant's knowledge, in definitive proxy or information statements in Form 10-K. $\square$ 405 of Regulation S-K is not contained herein, and will not be contained, to the corporated by reference in Part III of this Form 10-K or any amendment to this Indicate by check mark whether the Registrant is a large accelerated filer, Exchange $\operatorname{Act}$ . an accelerated filer or a non-accelerated filer as defined in Rule 12b-2 of the Large Accelerated Filer $\Box$ Accelerated ted Filer $\ \square$ Non-Accelerated Filer $\ \square$ Indicate by check mark whether the Registrant is a shell company (as defi ined in Rule 12b-2 of the Securities Exchange Act of 1934).
-Yes $\square$ No $\square$ 1 1 upon the last sales price reported for such date on The NASDAQ Global Select when the persons who own 5% or more of the outstanding shares of common stock ant and members of their families have been excluded in that such persons may be There were 73,960,544 shares of the Registrant's common stock outstand ing at March 6, 2013.
-Documents Incorporated by Reference: Portions of the Registrant's Proxy be filed not later than 120 days after the end of the fiscal year covered by this Ar Report.
-Statement relating to the Registrant's 2013 Annual Meeting of Stockholders to nual Report on Form 10-K are incorporated by reference into Part III of this
+(Mark O One) \boxtimes ANNUAL REPORT PURSUANT TO SECTION 13 OR 1 5(d) OF THE SECURITIES I EXCHANGE ACT OF 1934.
+For the fi iscal year ended December 31, 2 2013 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURIT IES EXCHANGE ACT OF 1934.
+For the transition on period fromto Com nmission file number 814-00712 2 BlackRock Ke elso Capital Corporation me of Registrant as Specified in Its Cha Delaware 20-2725151 (State or Other Jurisdiction of Incorporation or Organization) (I.R.S.
+Employer Identification No.) 40 East 52nd Street, New York, New York (Address of Principal Executive Offices) 10022 (Zip Code) Registrant's Telephon ne Number, Including Area Co ode: 212-810-5800 SECURITIES REGISTER ED PURSUANT TO SECTIO N 12(b) OF THE ACT: Title of Each Class Common Stock, par value \$0.001 per share Name of Each Exchange on Which Registered The NASDAQ Global Select Market SECURITIES REGISTERED PURSUANT TO SECTION 12(g) OF THE ACT: None Indicate by check mark if the Registrant is a well-known seas soned issuer, as defined in Rule 405 of the Securities Act.
+Yes □ No ☑ Indicate by check mark if the Registrant is not required to file e reports pursuant to Section 13 or 15(d) of the Securities Exchange Act.
+Yes \square No \square during Indicate by check mark whether the Registrant (1) has filed a the preceding 12 months (or for such shorter period that the tements for the past 90 days.
+Yes \square No \square to be s corporate Web site, if any, every Interactive Data File required s (or for such shorter period that the registrant was required to best of Indicate by check mark if disclosure of delinquent filers pursuff Registrant's knowledge, in definitive proxy or information states. ☐ Indicate by check mark whether the Registrant is a large accenge Act. elerated filer, an accelerated file r or a non-accelerated filer as defined in Rule 12b-2 of the Large Accelerated Filer \Box Accelerated Filer \square Non-Accelerated Filer \square Indicate by check mark whether the Registrant is a shell comp pany (as defined in Rule 12b-2 of the Securities Exchange Act of 1934).
+Yes \square No \square Regist Marke and sh ,030 based upon the last sales p neficially owned by persons wh f the Registrant and members of rice reported for such date on The NASDAQ Global Select no own 5% or more of the outstanding shares of common stock f their families have been excluded in that such persons may be There were 74,520,169 shares of the Registrant's common sto ock outstanding at March 5, 201 14.
+Documents Incorporated by Reference: Portions of the Regist d not later than 120 days after the end of the fiscal year covert.

-BLACKROCK KELSO CAPITAL CORPORATION 2012 FORM 10-K ANNUAL REPORT
+BLACKROCK KELSO CAPITAL CORPORATION 2013 FORM 10-K ANNUAL REPORT